eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 Choose any consensus client and any execution client you'd like to use, and then follow the instructions below.

-Note that you either need sufficient disk space to sync two execution clients, or keep the same execution client and move its database, or accept downtime while your new execution client syncs.
+Note that if you change the execution client, you either need sufficient disk space to sync two execution clients, or accept downtime while your new execution client syncs.

 > `sudo` commands for docker are necessary if your user is not part of the `docker` group.
 If `docker ps` does not succeed, you need to use `sudo` for `docker` or `docker-compose`, or make your user part of the `docker` group.